-- (1) The purpose of the bid protest procedures in this section is to protect the public interest.
-The bid protest procedures are not intended to give losing Bidders an opportunity to evaluate the Bid of the lowest Responsible Bidder submitting a Responsive Bid and have the award of Contract overturned to secure the award of Contract for itself. - (2) Any Bidder submitting a Bid may file a written bid protest with the Director no more than three (3) business days following the posting of bid results on the City's website, other distribution generally used by the City in advising Bidders of the bid results, or from receiving such other City notice regarding the City's determination of the apparent low Bidder for the subject Public Project.
-The written bid protest must include the name, address, telephone number and email address of the protesting Bidder and/or the person representing the protesting Bidder.
-Bid protests will not be accepted from any subcontractors.
-The written bid protest must set forth, in detail, all grounds for the bid protest, including, without limitation, all facts, supporting documentation, legal authorities and arguments in support of the grounds for the protest.
+(1) The purpose of the bid protest procedures in this section is to protect the public interest.
+The bid protest procedures are not intended to give losing bidders an opportunity to evaluate the bid of the lowest responsible bidder submitting a responsive bid and have the award of contract overturned to secure the award of contract for itself.

+8 (2)Any bidder submitting a bid may file a written bid protest with the director no more than 9 three (3) business days following the posting of bid results on the city's website, other distribution generally used by the city in advising bidders of the bid results, or from receiving such other city 10 11 notice regarding the city's determination of the apparent low bidder.
+The written bid protest must 12 include the name, address, telephone number and email address of the protesting bidder and/or the 13 person representing the protesting bidder.
+Bid protests will not be accepted from any 14 subcontractors.
+The written bid protest must set forth, in detail, all grounds for the bid protest, 15 including, without limitation, all facts, supporting documentation, legal authorities and arguments 16 in support of the grounds for the protest.
 All factual contentions must be supported by evidence.
-Any matters not set forth in the written bid protest shall be deemed waived.
-Any bid protest not conforming to the requirements of this section shall be rejected as invalid.
+17 Any matters not set forth in the written bid protest shall be deemed waived.
+Any bid protest not 18 conforming to the requirements of this section shall be rejected as invalid.